 To top tether in a truck with this type of top tethering it's fairly simple once you know what you are doing.
 So basically how this works is you place the car seat on the spot where you want to install it, and then take the top tether and feed it under the headrest and then though the loop, than you feed the top tether across the back of the seat and attach it to the fabric loop/metal washer/metal bar that is adjacent to the seat the car seat is being installed on.
 Note: If you are installed in the middle location, some truck are very specific on where you must attach the top tether hook too, so again check your manual for vehicle specific details.
 Now install your seat, once your seat is installed correctly, you than tighten up the top tether.
 It doesn't need to be super tight, just nice and snug.

-When installing 2 or more 3 car seat in a truck, it is doable, and its the only time you can attach more than one tether hook to an anchor point.
-So if you have 2 seats installed on the outboard (by the doors) positions, you would thread the top tethers the same way, and have them both attached to the centre top tether anchor.
+When installing 2 or 3 car seat in a truck, it is doable, and its the only time you can attach more than one tether hook to an anchor point.
+So if you have 2 seats installed on the outboard (by the doors) positions, you would thread the top tethers the same way, and have them both attached to the center top tether anchor.
 If your anchor point is a loop or the metal washer you will want to evenly tighten the top tethers so that they are equal.
-(I will provide a picture as soon as I can get my hands on 2 car seats) .
-Now if you add a 3rd car seat to the mix, you'll do the same thing as above, and thread the top tether through the centre loop and attached it to one of the outboard loops, you'll want to tighten up the outboard seats first, again making sure to they are tightened equally on the middle loop, and then tighten up the middle one.
+Now if you add a 3rd car seat to the mix, you'll do the same thing as above, and thread the top tether through the center loop and attached it to one of the outboard loops, you'll want to tighten up the outboard seats first, again making sure to they are tightened equally on the middle loop, and then tighten up the middle one.

 The picture below shows how this would work.